grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ),
 ```

-So as you see, this is very similar, the main difference being that it's more work.
+So as you see, this is very similar in reading, the main difference being that it's more work.
+It might not be obvious from the start how this kind of parameter passing works:

-Ok, let's decypher this strange construction:

 ```csharp
 DependingOnTimeOfDay